-The Issuer shall have the right, but not the obligation, to redeem in whole (and not in part), the outstanding Offer Bonds on the following relevant dates.
-The amount payable to the Bondholders upon the exercise of the Early Redemption Option by the Issuer shall be calculated, based on the principal amount of the Offer Bonds being redeemed, as the sum of: (i) accrued interest computed from the last Interest Payment Date up to the relevant Early Redemption Option Date; and (ii) the product of the principal amount of the Offer Bonds being redeemed and the Early Redemption Price in accordance with the following schedule:
+The amount payable to the Bondholders upon the exercise of the Early Redemption Option by the Issuer shall be calculated, based on the principal amount of the Offer Bonds being redeemed, as the sum of: (i) accrued interest computed from the last Interest Payment Date up to the Early Redemption Option Date; and (ii) the product of the principal amount of the Offer Bonds being redeemed and the Early Redemption Price in accordance with the above table.
+For the avoidance of doubt, the Bondholders shall not have any right to cause the Issuer to redeem the Offer Bonds pursuant to this Early Redemption Option.